microsoft/TypeScript/doc/spec.md

 If an ambient external module declaration includes an export assignment, it is an error for any of the declarations within the module to specify an `export` modifier.
 If an ambient external module declaration contains no export assignment, entities declared in the module are exported regardless of whether their declarations include the optional `export` modifier.

-Ambient external modules are “open-ended” and ambient external module declarations with the same string literal name contribute to a single external module.
-For example, the following two declarations of an external module ‘io’ might be located in separate source files.
+Ambient external modules are "open-ended" and ambient external module declarations with the same string literal name contribute to a single external module.
+For example, the following two declarations of an external module 'io' might be located in separate source files.

 ```TypeScript
 declare module "io" {